Fall 2025 Course Offerings

 Where can I go with French?
 Where are the numbers of French speakers growing?
 Why does the language still have such a profound influence in a postcolonial world?

-This course seeks to improve students’ proficiency in speaking, reading, writing, and listening through the discussion of images, short stories, excerpts of novels, and films that address the relationship between France and several of its former colonies, notably in West Africa, from colonial times to the present.
+This course seeks to improve students’ proficiency in speaking, reading, writing, and listening through the discussion of images, short stories, archival texts, excerpts of novels, and films that address the relationship between France and several of its former African colonies, notably in West Africa.
+The course moves chronologically from the period of 19th century colonial expansion to the present.
 Though we will begin with an introduction into French colonialism through the study of images and propaganda portraying the colonies, we will soon shift our focus to readings and films that address this relationship from an African perspective.

 4.0 Credits